skx/tunneller/README.md

 If you wish to host your own central-server things are a little more complex:

-* You'll need to create a name in DNS `tunneller.example.com`
+* You'll need to create a DNS-entry: `tunneller.example.com`
 * You'll also need to setup a __wildcard__ DNS entry for `*.tunneller.example.com` to point to the same host.
 * Finally you'll need to setup nginx/apache to proxy to the server, which will bind to 127.0.0.1:8080 by default.